 We envision a world in which women are fully represented—and thriving—as technological contributors, leaders, and innovators.

-The center will provide grant funding and technical support to colleges and universities seeking to implement evidence-based best practices that have been shown to increase the representation of women in computing programs.
+The Center for Inclusive Computing—founded in 2019 at Northeastern’s Khoury College of Computer Sciences—awards funding to colleges and universities to scale best practices that increase the representation of women in undergraduate computing.

 The Center serves as a catalyst so that universities can take the lead in educating more women in computing, both to meet economic need and address issues of social inequity and exclusion.
 Best practices are well documented and widely known, yet stagnant percentages indicate that progress has been slow.
 To accelerate change, we focus on three key initiatives: grant making, technical assistance, and data analysis.

 percentage of women earning a degree in computing

 We offer two types of grants to colleges and universities committed to improving the representation of women graduating with computing degrees.